NickBKeenan/ZLFP10Thermostat/README.md

 I built this using an Arduino Uno, R2.
 In order to use the Arduino Modbus library you have to use an Arduino with an Atmega processor.

 I find a couple of things helpful while prototyping.
 One is a collection of breadboard connectors, like this: https://www.amazon.com/gp/product/B01EV70C78/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1
-The connectors on these fit 18 gauge thermostt wire, so you can use a female-to-female connector to connect thermostat wire to a pin on a board.
+The connectors on these fit 18 gauge thermostat wire, so you can use a female-to-female connector to connect thermostat wire to a pin on a board.

 Another is insulation displacing crimp connectors, like these: https://www.amazon.com/gp/product/B008EAK2VK/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1
 Even though they say 19 is the maximum wire size, I have no problem using them with 18 AWG thermostat wire.